 - Episodes:12

-Shiguuri: Death Frenzy is a dark and brutal anime that portrays the decay of samurai during the Edo period.
-The series is known for their explicit violence and raw representation of human nature, which may be disturbing to some spectators.
+Shigurui: Death Frenzy is a dark and brutal anime that depicts the decline of the samurai during the Edo period.
+The series is known for its explicit violence and stark depiction of human nature, which may be disturbing to some viewers.
 However, this realistic approach is also what makes the work unique and impactful.

-The animation is detailed, with an artistic style that refers to traditional Japanese paintings.
-The narrative is slow and introspective, focusing more on the psychological development of the characters than in fast action scenes.
-If you are looking for a samurai anime that challenges conventions and offers a darker view of the time, Shiguuri: Death Frenzy is a bold choice.
+The animation is detailed, with an artistic style reminiscent of traditional Japanese paintings.
+The narrative is slow and introspective, focusing more on the characters' psychological development than on fast-paced action scenes.
+If you're looking for a samurai anime that defies convention and offers a darker take on the era, Shigurui: Death Frenzy is a bold choice.

 11. Samurai 7